kohrachel/weshare/README.md

 - We are useing Expo [SecureStore](https://docs.expo.dev/versions/latest/sdk/securestore/) to store authentication data.
 - It will primarily just store the user id which will identify the user in the database.
 - [More info](https://reactnative.dev/docs/security) on handling sensitive data in ReactNative.
+- Using Microsoft login to require Vanderbilt login following [this document](https://medium.com/@shaikabbas101/microsoft-authentication-in-react-native-using-react-native-app-auth-3041565e914c)
+- Using expo-auth-session instead of react-native-app-auth due to compatibility issues with Expo
+- Redirect URI: com.wesharenative://oauth/auth/
+- Weshare login secret will be valid for 6 months (until 11 April 2026)
+-